JoacimLord/The-Luna-Framework/README.md

 # Disclaimer

 I don't recommend to use any other API calls than the ones reachable from the Application class.
-This documentation is heavily in progress.
+This repo and documentation is heavily in progress and will be frequently changed!

+Features soon to come:
+- Audio
+- Font rendering

 Thanks for using my framework in your own project <3